You are using an unsupported browser :(

 Baumann Electronic Controls also designs specialized hardware and software for different automotive suppliers and OEMS from 2009 through 2012.

-Baumann Electronic Controls develops their second-generation transmission controller hardware.
+Baumann Electronic Controls develops their next transmission controller hardware.
 The new controller features vastly-expanded capabilities and a much faster processor that is an ideal fit for controlling modern transmissions, all in a super-small package.
-The second-generation controller enclosure occupies less than one third of the cubic volume of the original "Baumannator TCS".
+The new controller enclosure occupies less than one third of the cubic volume of the original "Baumannator TCS".
 The new system is well-received and has undergone several improvements since its mid-2010 introduction.
 The space-efficient, cool-running circuitry is so reliable that the product warranty has been extended to 5 years.

 Corey Jones joins BEC as an independent contractor focusing on many areas, including graphic design, web design, and technical writing.
 Corey's wife, Liz, joins BEC later on, and is an extremely talented graphic artist.